ChristopherA/intro-mac-command-line/part1-basics.md

 COMPUTERNAME:~ USERNAME$ 🁢
 ```

-Finally, you just type type `ls -la Pu` then press tab, then type `D` and press tab again.
+Finally, you just type `ls -la Pu` then press tab, then type `D` and press tab again.
 The path will be auto-completed with all the spaces properly escaped.

 Finder Path Trick
 -----------------